-To put the wide reach of the esports gaming industry in context, over $155 million in prize money was awarded in nearly 3,500 esports tournaments last year.
-The top games in terms of prize money awarded were: Dota 2, Counter-Strike: Global Offensive, League of Legends, StarCraft 2 and Fortnite.
+To put the wide reach of the esports gaming industry in context, prize money claimed claimed by teams competing at in an is increasing at an average rate of 42 percent a year and revenue topped US$173 million in 2019.
+The top games in terms of prize money awarded were: Dota 2, Counter-Strike Global Offensive, Fortnite, League of Legends and StarCraft 2.

-2018’s top esports team was Team Liquid, a professional gaming organization made up of 60 “championship caliber athletes” — its members brought in more than $25 million last year.
+2019’s top team was Team Liquid, a professional organization made up of 60 players, or, as they have been described, “championship caliber athletes.
+The members brought in more than US$34 million last year.

 What does all that mean?
-Put simply, while esports itself is starting to take off as video game viewers continue to tune in, so too are its affiliated markets — for instance, companies that develop and sell a products related to gaming have the potential to reap major rewards.
+Put simply, while the is happening as continue to tune in, so too are its affiliated markets.
+Companies that develop and sell products related to gaming have the potential for growth and to discover many and reap major rewards.

-There’s also the hardware to consider, including things like headsets, mice, gaming keyboards and consoles.
+There’s also the hardware to consider in the electronic arts, including things like headsets, mouses, gaming keyboards and consoles.
 For that reason, companies like Microsoft (NASDAQ:MSFT) and Logitech International (NASDAQ:LOGI) could also be opportunities to profit from growing popularity of esports.

-Since esports is still somewhat in its infancy, there aren’t any pure-play esports ETFs out there just yet.
+Since esports is still somewhat in its infancy, there aren’t any pure-play esports ETFs to invest in just yet.
 However, if you’re still looking for some exposure and would prefer to go the ETF route, the Video Game Tech ETF (NYSE:GAMR) is an option to consider.

 It should be noted that its expense ratio is a little high at 0.82 percent.
 And again, most of its 68 holdings are technology related, but not pure esports companies.
 So if you’re wanting to dip your toe in the pool as opposed to diving in, this could be a viable option.

 In review, it seems like there’s no better time to get in on esports in some way, shape or form.
-Whether you choose publicly traded esports stocks, stocks related to esports or ETFs, there are lots of opportunities to get exposure in this exciting and growing market.
+As both and participation continues to grow and therefor increase that can be made within the space, there is no better time to .
+Whether you choose esports , related to esports or ETFs, there are lots of to get exposure in this exciting and growing .